 As dog owners, we all want the best for our pets.
 But did you know some of the most popular dog products are potentially unsafe?
 Our emergency vets have seen dogs become injured or ill as a result of all of these things so, if you’re planning on buying any of them as a festive gift, please think again.

-Here, our head of veterinary standards, Laura Playforth, has listed some of the most popular dog accessories that you should probably avoid.
+Here, our professional standards director, Laura Playforth, has listed some of the most popular dog accessories that you should probably avoid.

 1. Fancy dress outfits